-Right around this time of year, when you are getting a bit desperate for some plant action indoors, you are likely to see clivia at your garden center or home improvement store.
-Clivia (Clivia miniata) is an easy to grow houseplant with strappy leaves and tall stocks of flowers that burst into citrus-hued orange or yellow bloom in late winter.
+Right around this time of year, you may be getting a bit desperate for some plant action indoors.
+Luckily, you are likely to see clivia at your garden center or home improvement store.
+Clivia (Clivia miniata) is an easy to grow houseplant with strappy leaves and tall stocks of flowers.
+These burst into citrus-hued orange or yellow bloom in late winter.
 Evergreen, it grows from roots rather than a bulb like it’s cousin, the amaryllis.
-It takes a bit of work to force your clivia into bloom, but once you get into the rhythm, it's really simple.
+It takes a bit of work to force your clivia into bloom.
+Once you get into the rhythm, it's really simple.
 Buy one now–it’ll bloom in March or April and then follow the advice below to ensure blooms next year.
 You’ll be so happy to show off this beauty.

-Rounded clusters of up to 60 vivid orange flowers on tall stems make this an absolutely gorgeous accent, border plant or container specimen.
+Rounded clusters of up to 60 vivid orange flowers on tall stems.
+This is an absolutely gorgeous accent, border plant or container specimen.
 Great plant for dry shade settings.
 Evergreen.
 Up to 30″ tall and wide.
 Zone: 9 – 11

-Rare bright-yellow flowered form with huge clusters of lemony-hued bloom on tall stalks that are perfect for cutting or just enjoy potted up or in the landscape.
+Rare bright-yellow flowered form with huge clusters of lemony-hued bloom on tall stalks.
+These are perfect for cutting or just enjoy potted up or in the landscape.
 Glossy, strappy foliage adds interest year round.
 Up to 2 ft. tall and wide.
 Zone: 9 – 11

 Tips and Tricks

-In mid-January bring those clivias out of the darkand into the light.
+- In mid-January bring those clivias out of the dark and into the light.
 It’s time to get them blooming.
-Water well and once new growth with fresh leaves in the plant's center, feed weekly with soluble liquid fertilizer at one-fourth the strength you'll see listed on the label.
+Water well and once new growth with fresh leaves in the plant's center, feed weekly with soluble liquid fertilizer.
+Do so at one-fourth the strength you'll see listed on the label.

-Your clivia will bloom in March or Aprilbut when young, they can hold off blooming until mid-summer.
-If this happens, continue to follow the advice above so your plant gets the idea of what you want from it.
+- Your clivia will bloom in March or April but when young, they can hold off blooming until mid-summer.
+If this happens, continue to follow the advice above.
+Then, your plant will get the idea of what you want from it.

 So, that’s about it.
 You gonna try a clivia this year?
 Tell me about it in comment section below.